 Gamers (especially online gamers) need a high-speed connection in order to send and receive data at a good response rate.
 Budget routers are not capable of doing that.
 Many manufacturers have launched dedicated gaming routers but these devices do not come cheap.

 3) 2.4-GHz or 5.0-GHz Dual-Band Router

-Wi-Fi works on radio waves, which are like the light waves traveling at different frequencies.
+Wi-Fi works on radio waves, which are like light waves traveling at different frequencies.
 Routers are capable of transmitting radio signals at multiple frequencies but only within a specific range.
-This range is called as a band.
+This range is called a band.
 The use of radio spectrum is regulated and manufacturers can only use certain bands for routers.

-Traditionally, routers work at 2.4 GHz frequency band.
+Traditionally, routers work at the 2.4 GHz frequency band.
 The 2.4 GHz band is not the most efficient when you live in a densely populated area.
 Radio frequencies are subject to interference when they meet with other radio waves traveling at the same frequency.

 Nowadays, Dual-Band and Tri-Band routers have become quite popular.
-These routers also make use of 5.0 GHz band (which is subject to less interference) for transferring data wirelessly.
+These routers also make use of the 5.0 GHz band (which is subject to less interference) for transferring data wirelessly.

 4) Router Antennas and Coverage

 While purchasing and installing a new router, a primary goal would be to bring the whole house (or office) under its coverage area.
 You will only succeed if the router has relevant numbers of antennas.